 Sediment and turbidity within each BUDM area would be managed by using multiple proven techniques common to marsh-creation projects.
 Dewatering locations would be constructed to allow a controlled discharge of water and drying/settlement of the dredged material.
+All discharged waters exiting the BUDM areas would be monitored for turbidity ensuring regulatory requirements are adhered to.
 Decant structures for each BUDM area would be placed adjacent to existing emergent vegetation, which would serve as natural filters and trap fine particles that exit the site.
 Prior to placement of dredged materials, silt curtains and/or hay bales would be placed in front of each decant or weir structure to reduce the amount of sediment exiting the BUDM areas.